warrior-cultures-and-training

 Shield Wall Fundamentals

 - Pushing and shoving: When two shield walls met, the battle often became a pushing contest.
-Training included heavy shouldering and bracing techniques.
+Training included heavy shouldering and bracing techniques, with warriors leaning into their shields and using their entire body weight.

 Spiritual and Cultural Preparation